-At the Company's annual general meeting held on May 2, 2016, the shareholders of the Corporation approved amendments by way of ordinary resolution to the constating documents of the Company to include an advance notice provision.
+At the Company's annual general meeting held on May 2, 2016, the shareholders of the Corporation approved amendments by way of ordinary resolution to the Articles of the Company to include an advance notice provision.
 The purpose of the advance notice provision is to provide shareholders, directors and management of the Company with direction on the procedure for shareholder nomination of directors.
-The advance notice provision is the framework by which the Company seeks to fix a deadline by which holders of record of common shares of the Company must submit director nominations to the Company prior to any annual or special meeting of shareholders and sets forth the information that a shareholder must include in the notice to the Company for the notice to be in proper written form.
+The advance notice provision is the framework by which the Company seeks to fix a deadline by which holders of record of Shares must submit director nominations to the Company prior to any annual or special meeting of shareholders and sets forth the information that a shareholder must include in the notice to the Company for the notice to be in proper written form.
 The Company did not receive notice of any director nominations in connection with the Meeting within the time periods prescribed by the amended Articles.
 Accordingly, at the Meeting, the only persons eligible to be nominated for election to the Board are the Nominees.

-The following table sets out the names of management's nominees for election as a director (a "proposed director"), the province or state, as applicable, and country of residence, their principal occupations, the date each first became a director of the Company, and the number of common shares of the Company beneficially owned by each, directly or indirectly, or over which control or direction is exercised, as at the date hereof.
+The following table sets out the names of the Nominees for election as a director (a "proposed director"), the province or state, as applicable, and country of residence, their principal occupations, the date each first became a director of the Company, and the number of Shares beneficially owned by each, directly or indirectly, or over which control or direction is exercised, as at the date hereof.
 The table also sets out the members of the Company's Audit Committee; and Corporate Governance, Nominating and Compensation Committee.
 All directors are members of the Disclosure Committee.
-Management does not contemplate that any of these nominees will be unable to serve as a director.

-Name, Province or State and Country of Residence and Position (1) Principal occupation or employment and, if not a previously elected director, occupation during the past 5 years (1) Date of appointment/election as a Director Number of Common Shares beneficially owned, directly or indirectly, or controlled or directed (2) Klaus Zeitler (3) British Columbia, Canada Executive Chairman and Director Executive Chairman of the Company; former President and Chief Executive Officer of the Company April 1, 2003 4,671,938 (4) common shares, or 2.66% Robert Gayton (5),(6) British Columbia, Canada Director Chartered Professional Accountant (CPA, CA) and financial consultant August 15, 2004 119,500 common shares, or 0.07% Sidney Robinson (5),(6) Ontario, Canada Director Corporate director; until January 1, 2004, Senior Partner of Torys LLP, Toronto May 8, 2003 753,000 common shares, or 0.43% Alberto Salas (6) Santiago, Chile Director Mining entrepreneur, university professor, consultant, manager and senior executive or director of several mining companies and associations; former President of the Chilean Confederation of Production and Commerce.
-May 9, 2011 Nil George Ireland (5)(7) Massachusetts, USA Director Founder and portfolio manager of Geologic Resource Partners LLC, an investment management firm June 4, 2012 23,307,140 (7) common shares, or 13.29%
+Name, Province or State and Country of Residence and Position (1) Principal occupation or employment and, if not a previously elected director, occupation during the past 5 years (1) Date of appointment or election as a Director Number of Common Shares beneficially owned, directly or indirectly, or controlled or directed (2) Klaus Zeitler (3) British Columbia, Canada Executive Chairman and Director Executive Chairman and Director of the Company; former Chairman and Chief Executive Officer of the Company; Chairman and director of Los Andes Copper Ltd.; director of Western Copper and Gold Corporation and Chairman and director of Rio2 Limited April 1, 2003 4,692,331 (4) common shares, or 2.64% Robert Gayton ^{(5),(6)} British Columbia, Canada Director Lead independent director of the Company; director of B2BGold Corp. and Western Copper and Gold Corporation August 15, 2004 119,500 common shares, or 0.07% Sidney Robinson ^{(5),(6)} Ontario, Canada Director Independent director of the Company; director of Chartwell Retirement Residences and Rio2 Limited May 8, 2003 753,000 common shares, or 0.42% Alberto Salas (6) Santiago, Chile Director Independent director of the Company; Chairman of Chile's SQM S.A. and INACAP (National Institute of Professional Training); director of the Company's subsidiary Minera Valle Central, CAP Minería and ENAEX S.A.; President of the Mining Engineers Foundation of the University of Chile; President of the Chilean Pacific Foundation; President of the Inter- American Mining Society and President of the Latin American Mining Organization.
+May 9, 2011 Nil George Ireland (5)(7) Massachusetts, USA Director Independent director of the Company; founder and portfolio manager of Geologic Resource Partners LLC; director of Rathdowney Resources Ltd., Lithium Americas Corporation and Redstar Gold Corp.
+June 4, 2012 23,527,267 (7) common shares, or 13.24%